tos-kamiya/dvg/README.md

 &rarr; doc [main](https://github.com/tos-kamiya/dvg/) | [dev](https://github.com/tos-kamiya/dvg/tree/dev)
 &rarr; Japanese doc [main](https://github.com/tos-kamiya/dvg/blob/main/README.ja_JP.md) | [dev](https://github.com/tos-kamiya/dvg/blob/dev/README.ja_JP.md)

-⚠️ Warning: `dvg` is **incomplatible with CPython 3.11**, because some of its dependencyies are so.
+⚠️ `dvg` is **incomplatible with CPython 3.11**, because some of its dependencyies are so.
 Reference: Python 3.11 Readiness [https://pyreadiness.org/3.11/](https://pyreadiness.org/3.11/)

-⚠️ Warning: In version 1.0.0b9, the model files have been revamped and now have a larger vocabulary and (vector) dimension.
+⚠️ In version 1.0.0b9, the model files have been revamped and now have a larger vocabulary and (vector) dimension.
 Due to PyPI space limitations, model files are not included in the distribution package; they are **downloaded from a website (https://toshihirokamiya.com/) at the first time you run `dvg`**.

+ℹ️ Released an alpha version of `stng` ([PyPI](https://pypi.org/project/stng/), [GitHub](https://github.com/tos-kamiya)), a CLI tool similar to `dvg`, but uses a Sentence-Transformer model.
+Heavy for usual PCs, though depending on GPU performance.

 # dvg